 - passengers in the policyholder’s driver’s vehicle.

-Med Pay insurance applies regardless of whether the insured or another driver was at fault.
-It even applies when the insured or the insured’s family are struck by a motor vehicle as they walk down the street.
+Med Pay automobile insurance applies regardless of who was at fault.
+It even applies when you or your family are struck by a motor vehicle while walking down the street.

-Med Pay insurance coverage applies anytime you or an immediate family member is injured or killed in a motor vehicle accident, regardless of whether you were at fault.
+In Nevada, Med Pay insurance coverage applies anytime you or a residential family member is injured or killed in a motor vehicle accident, regardless of whether you were at fault.

 When you are driving, it also covers passengers in your vehicle.